mindbody/mbkit/packages/docs/README.md

 * The build starts in `gatsby-node.js` and pulls in all the documentation described above.

+See package.json for OS specific build commands.

 ## Working on the site locally

 To pull site data from contentful, request a access token from one of the maintainers.
 You will need to create a `.env` file in the root of this package and set the `CONTENTFUL_ACCESS_TOKEN` variable with the token.

+See package.json for OS specific build commands.

 ```
 CONTENTFUL_ACCESS_TOKEN={YOUR ACCESS TOKEN TO CONTENTFUL}